DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 Action available to them, as directed by the creature that caused the condition.
 Another creature may use a Major action to end this effect.
 This effects ends automatically if the target is damaged by the creature that caused the condition.

+12. **Invisible** All attacks made by an Invisible creature are drawn at Upper Hand.
+When making a Check to detect an Invisible creature, draw with Lower Hand.
+Unless otherwise stated, using a Power ends the Invisible condition.

+13. **Grappled** Movement speed is reduced to 0 and a Grappled creature cannot gain the benefit of additional speed.
+They have Lower Hand when using any Power.
+A creature can end the Grappled condition by making a successful Contested Brute or Finesse Check against target's Brute.

 ### Health and Armor